ahmaazouzi/cs-topics/networking/network.md

 | ATM | CBR | Guaranteed<br>constant rate | yes | In order | Maintained | Congestion<br>won't occur |
 | ATM | ABR | Guaranteed<br>minimum | None | In order | Not maintained | Congestion<br>indication provided |

+- The best-effort service model seems useless, but there are some great reasons why it works and dominates the world!!
+- Some other network-layer architecture go beyond the best-effort service model and offer other models with more services.
+The ATM architecture offers service models that are less bare-bone than the Internet network, which we will look at briefly just to illustrate that there are alternatives to best-effort:
+	- **Constant bit rate (CBR) ATM network service**: has the goal of "to pro- vide a flow of packets (known as cells in ATM terminology) with a virtual pipe whose properties are the same as if a dedicated fixed-bandwidth transmission link existed between sending and receiving hosts."
+It is kinda similar to telephone
+	- **Available bit rate (ABR) ATM network service** is a slightly better than best-effort service.
+Packets can be lost but are never reordered.
+A minimum packets transmission rate (MCR) is also guaranteed.
+If the network has excess resources at a given time, it sends packets at a rate higher than MCR.
+ATM ABR can also notify the sender of the existence of congestion and maybe tells it to adjust its sending rate according to the level of congestion.

 ## Virtual Circuit and Datagram Networks:
+- Just like the transport layer, the network layer can offer a connection-oriented service and a connectionless service, but the similarities between the transport and network layers connectionwise is only skin-deep, and there are some fundamental differences between the two:
+	- In the network layer connection(-less) services are host-to-host services provided by the network to the transport layer, while the transport connection(-less) services are process-to-process services offered to application by the transport layer.
+	- A network architecture can only offer a connectionless host-to-host service or a connection host-to-host service but can never offer both.
+Networks providing only connection services at the network layer are called **virtual circuits (VCs)**, and those offering connectionless services only are called **datagram networks**.
+	- Transport connection facilities are implemented in the edge at the end-systems, while network connection is implemented at the core in routers as well as the edge in end-systems.

 ## Inside a Router:
 ## The Internet Protocol: Forwarding and Addressing in the Internet:
 ## Routing Algorithms: